-As a general rule, the recommended hook size for Amigurumi is about 0.5mm to 1mm smaller than listed on the yarn label.
+As a general rule, the best hook size for amigurumi is 3.25.
 Using a smaller hook allows the stitches to be pulled much closer, preventing gaps and holding in the stuffing.
 The smaller the hook, the tighter the stitch.

 In amigurumi, it’s incredibly important to make sure that your stitches are tight so they can hold together properly.
 Let’s take a look at why smaller hooks do the job so well for this particular style of crocheting.

 The Best Hook Sizes for Amigurumi

 As is the case with any crochet project, the best hook will depend on what kind of yarn you’re using.
 Generally, speaking, thicker yarn needs thicker hooks, and slimmer yarn calls for smaller hooks.
 But that’s kind of obvious.
 What might not be so obvious is that when it comes to amigurumi, the recommended sizes on the yarn are almost always wrong.

 When you do amigurumi, you rely on being able to pull the yarn very tight.
 Because of this, you’ll pretty much always need a hook that seems fairly small compared to the width of the yarn.
 It may feel strange at first, but the ideal hook size for Amigurumi is 0.5mm to 1mm smaller than the recommended hook size for your yarn.